Jatin1207/PixiWebPackTemplate/README.md

-# PixiWebPackTemplate
+# PixiTemplate
-this is a pixi typescript webpack based template
+this is a pixi, ts and webpack based  template